AviShah10/nba-playoff-prediction/README.md

 ## Problem Definition:

 NBA teams all want to make the playoffs to get a chance to win an NBA championship, but teams would like to know where they stand in relation to the rest of the teams in their respective conferences at the half point of the season.
-Our team is looking to use machine learning to predict the ranking of all teams at the end of the season so towards the end of the season, teams know what they need to do to get into the playoffs, or what they need to do to stay in the playoffs.
+Our team is looking to use machine learning to predict the ranking of all teams at the end of the season so that in the middle of the season, teams know what they need to do to get into the playoffs, or what they need to do to stay in the playoffs.

 ## Data Collection: